henesy/adventine/README.md

 adventine
 =========

-A small text adventure originally made for a class
+A small text adventure originally made for a programming class

+Install instructions:
+You don't, you just run the adventineII.rb file (probably in Terminal)